-3. The Pre-Application states the eastern wall is of a substandard material with no relationship to the neighborhood or St. Paul Lowertown.
+3. The application states the eastern wall is of a substandard material with no relationship to the neighborhood or St. Paul Lowertown.
 The application does not make clear if the substandard nature is both visual and physical (structural) or just visually substandard.
-The proposal is not to replace the material but repaint it in an off-white color outside of the mural areas.
-The proposal to repaint the temporary material off-white and then consider it permanent does not comply with the former HPC findings and decision nor with the guidelines (unchanged when first applied in 1987 and 1989) that state "Walls of buildings in the district are generally of brick, or occasionally of stone.
+The proposal is not to replace the material but repaint it in an off-white color outside of the mural areas and a brown color on the southern portion of the wall.
+The proposal to repaint the temporary materials and then consider it permanent does not comply with the former HPC findings and decision nor with the guidelines (unchanged when first applied in 1987 and 1989) that state "Walls of buildings in the district are generally of brick, or occasionally of stone.
 All non-masonry surfaces, if painted, should be of colors compatible with the masonry character of the district."

-The offwhite is not compatible with the masonry character of the district and should be a darker color with a tone that is found in the variety of red, brown and yellowish tones of adjacent brick.
-The projection screen which requires the off-white color should be a temporary element in canvas that gets installed for events.
-More focus should be on making the temporary wall a more permanent and compatible feature within the Historic District, not making it further incompatible.
+The off-white is not compatible with the masonry character of the district and should be a darker color with a tone that is found in the variety of red, brown and yellowish tones of adjacent brick.
+The projection screen which requires the off-white color should be a temporary element in canvas that gets installed for events or if the painting of off-white is approved it should be framed with the darker paint color.
+This would recall a frame around a more traditional painted wall sign.
+The wall should be a more permanent and compatible feature within the Historic District, not making it further incompatible.

 4. The 4th Street elevation has three architecturally distinct facades: the atrium addition with the main entrance and the skyway above, a three-bay brick and stone building with a rotunda element, and the six-bay brick and stone building with square-like window openings with mullions.
 The two main buildings have a vertical emphasis and are horizontally organized by a base, the shaft and a cornice element.
 However, the atrium addition does not have those elements given its temporary design.
 Early warehouse secondary elevations often do not carry the same elements that are found on primary facades.
 Often they become simpler, sometimes with a different brick and a less formal spacing of windows.
 More visible side elevations on warehouse buildings sometimes had painted signs advertising the business or its wares.
-Early warehouse non-primary elevation on TPT has a similar pattern that is not visible because it is painted the same color.
+Early warehouse non-primary elevations sometimes show the structural system or bay and floor spacing.
+The current elevation on TPT has a similar pattern that is not visible because it is painted the same color.
 Highlighting this pattern would be a way to connect with historic warehouses in the District but not mimic.